 From Tiny Bumps on My Forehead To Clear Skin:

 2017 (at this point I’d kind of given up trying to clear them so don’t have any better photos): less noticeable, but in certain lights, the bumps were definitely still there and really bothered me.

 March 2019: Still using the exact same products, and my skin is the best it’s ever been:

-Now, my skin is almost completely clear.
+Now, my skin is completely clear, feels soft, smooth and hydrated, and forehead acne is truly a worry of the past.
 The texture on my forehead has disappeared, and my skin has never felt so good.
 The oiliness on my forehead is gone, and most importantly, I have my confidence back.

 When I was dealing with all of this, I scoured the internet for solutions, devouring 5-year-old forum threads from people with the exact same tiny bumps on their forehead as me but no one had any real, solid solution.

-How to get rid of acne seemed like a question that had no real answer.
+How to get rid of forehead acne seemed like a question that had no real answer.

 Now that I’ve found something that really worked for me, I have to share it.
 It might not work for everybody, but if this post can help out a few people who were in the same situation as me last year then I’ll be happy.